-FY 2019 Proposed Operating Revenue
+FY 2019 Approved Operating Revenue

 The primary source of revenue for the Howard County Public School System is the appropriation from the Howard County Government.
-The county allocation of \$645.0 million represents a Maintenance of Effort (MOE) level of funding as provided for in State Law (based on an increase of 1,103.75 students), plus \$11.4 million to protect our people and invest in educators and students.
+The county allocation of \$600.1 million represents a Maintenance of Effort (MOE) level of funding as provided for in State Law (based on an increase of 1,103.75 students), plus \$11.4 million to protect our people and invest in educators and students and an additional \$5.6 million to maintain class sizes at current levels.
 In FY 2019, approximately 1,150 new students that are not part of the MOE calculation are projected to enroll in Howard County public schools.
-This increased enrollment, along with salary increases that are currently in negotiations and rising employee health benefit costs, results in an increase of \$87.7 million or 10.7 percent over FY 2018.
+This increased enrollment, along with salary increases and rising employee health benefit costs, results in an increase of \$43.3 million or 5.3 percent over FY 2018.

 Maryland State Aid formulas include unrestricted funds and is distributed based on enrollment, relative wealth of each county, level of local expenditures for education, and other factors.
+This revised budget includes an additional \$500,000 in state funding authorized following the adoption of the original FY 2019 Operating Budget.